Software-Development-Guidelines/wordpress-assets/readme/README.md

 * List versions from most recent at top to oldest at bottom.

 #### Upgrade Notice
+(The upgrade notice gives additional information to users who are about to upgrade.
+Although this doesn’t appear in the WordPress plugin directory it’s fed through to users on the WordPress Dashboard appearing both on wp-admin/update-core.php.)

 ### 1.0
 Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.